FelixOnline/v2/content/articles/2012-3-1-at-times-women-are-actively-disliked.md

 subtitle: >
   Just because sexism doesn't take the same form doesn't mean it is no longer real
 date: "2012-03-01 22:54:03 +0000"

 # Attributes from Felix Online V1
 id: "2293"
 old_path: /comment/2293/at-times-women-are-actively-disliked
 aliases:
  - /comment/2293/at-times-women-are-actively-disliked
+imported: true
+comments:
+ -  20120215 2051     Howdy would you mind letting me know which wehsobt youre utilizing Ive loaded your blog in 3 different web browsers and I must say this blog loads a lot faster then most Can you recommend a good hosting provider at a fair price Many thanks I appreciate itThats a sensible answer to a chgenllaing question

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - ak6309

+# Homepage control params
 headline: true
 featured: true